Skip to content

 • He appears as an experienced, calm ruler.

-• His story aligns well with themes like learning, counsel, order, and administration.
+• His page fits well with themes like learning, council, order, and administration.

-• With early Inca rulers, history and tradition are intertwined.
+• For early Inca rulers, history and tradition are intertwined.

 • Inca Roca came after Cápac Yupanqui.